Welcome to J.Lee Arts and Music Free Form Journal

 Starry Skemes is Dave Mairs (drums), Jamie Kimmel (bass), Derek Petrillo (guitar, bk voc) and J.Lee (guitar, voc).
 Their music is influenced by baroque 60’s psychedelic garage rock and built on an 80’s/90’s indie rock foundation.
 Their musical pallet is wide ranging from sonic intensity to melancholic delicacy with songs that are melodically and lyrically purposeful and arrangements that hypnotically weave.
 Band members have played together over the past several decades in many incarnations including the Rabbles, Puffy Weeds, Aerosol Species and Mighty Kong.

-Warm Spell Live at the Et al Gallery, San Francisco 9/16/23 When I first walked into the Et al Gallery I knew it would be the perfect environment for a Warm Spell gig.
+When I first walked into the Et al Gallery I knew it would be the perfect environment for a Warm Spell gig.
 The gallerist is a great supporter of the SF art, poetry and music performance community aesthetic.
 The space has great reflective Gregorian chant-like acoustics that are ideal for our style of soundscape music.
 So… thanks Aaron Harbour for giving us the show date!
 Booking Et al also gave me the chance to bring in the Third Hand Collective to perform experimental light art projections on their massively tall walls.
 THC is myself and collaborator and underground comic artist Nick Fowler (more on THC in a later post).
-The date coincided with the art show of one of my friends and favorite visual artists, Will Yackulic.
+The date coincided with the art show of one of my friends and favorite visual artists, Will Yackulic .
 The combined human energy field was strong with creativity and mutual appreciation.
 Opening the show was Ghost Dub who feature one of my favorite synth artists Thomas DiMuzio performing on his Buchla.
 For their set, Nick and I rigged up a submersible pump in a Pyrex casserole dish on top of our overhead projector.
 From there we used small convex glass clock faces to redirect the water creating bubble and drip ripple patterns for what I like to think is a new take on liquid lights.
 It went nicely with the bubble and drip sounds of Ghost Dubs’ hard and angular sonics.
 After that Nick took over lights and I proceeded to join Warm Spell for our set.
 I really got a laugh at how informally and unprofessionally the gig started off.
 Richard was blowing the trombone seemingly getting a feel for the room as the rest of us slowly stopped chit chatting and started the drone, bouncing between Dmin and D mixolydian with various textures rising to the surface like a whale coming up for air.
 There were moments of intensity and I felt like we were channeling the Plastic Exploding Inevitable era Velvet Underground.
 Marina and Brian locked into a slow motorik dirge foundation as Kevin teased super sonic tones through his Mooger Fooger ring modulator and sunk into Tony Conrad esque repetition.
 Tammy contrasted understated riffing with violin bowed beds of ambient delay.
 I was barely hanging on, not quite knowing what I was doing which was a thrill.
 I got a few church fague riffs in there ala Richard Wright.
 Nick spun circular screens hanging from a matrix grid over the projector for multiple moire effects.
 There must have been some kind of Einsteinian time relativity spell hovering over the collective consciousness.
 Even though this went on for over 40 minutes, it was over in a flash.
 I always get a little self-conscious when performing extended music that peoples butts will start to hurt sitting there for that long.
 Luckily there was enough stimulus, spectacle, variety, excitement, tension and release as the audience were transported through inner space.
 It was a very socially and creatively dense day.
 I’m glad I had the privilege to have been a part of this communitizing event.
 The show was recorded by Camper Van Beethoven archivist Tom Scharff with Tony Jenkins, both brothers of mine at the Local 16 Stagehands Union.

 San Gregorio Beach from the Hillside Trail Ala Prima, Acrylic, 11×14 9/9/23 My 16 year old daughter Maizie and I travelled south down Highway One looking for a good En Plein Aire vista.
 We pulled into San Gregorio State Beach and looked around.
 It was pretty crowded with picnickers and beach combers.
 There was a lot of human stimulus with people and music.
 We wanted a quiet, less distracting spot so we climbed the very steep hillside trail and discovered this view overlooking the bluffs.
 We agreed this was the place, set up our easels and began painting.
 As always, I exclusively used painting knives.
 They are much easier to clean when changing colors and for resetting a messy pallet.
 Another reason is I don’t have to hike in or pour out any paint water.
 I try and not leave any traces of art residue when in nature.
 I occasionally use brushes but only in the studio and only for tiny details.
 It was a little windy and overcast that day and after about 2 1/2 hours, Maizie started getting cold.
 When I’m painting alone I normally take between three and four hours to power through cursing the elements out loud in a mad and desperate attempt to finish the painting on site.
 It’s like a sport.
 I don’t want to have to touch it up after the fact.
 That would be cheating!
 In a fury I finished off all the green of the hillside and we packed it up for the day.
 Maizie’s painting came our really great.
 She’s more into still lifes, portraits and figure drawing and not really into landscapes so I was really glad she agreed to come out with me.
 We had a nice drive home up scenic Highway 84 through La Honda and the redwoods on our way home.